zilishen/documentation/content/nms/adm/about/rbac-overview.md

 **Getting-Started**.
 * Every feature needs values set for each object contained in the feature.
 So all permissions should explicitly contain values set for each object.

-* If a feature references a different object (e.g. APP-MANAGEMENT references environments), then the permissions for any object referenced should also be granted in the corresponding feature.
+* If a feature references a different object (for example, APP-MANAGEMENT references environments), the permissions for any object referenced should also be granted in the corresponding feature.
 So if a role is granted access to env1 as an environment within the APP-MANAGEMENT feature, then that role should also be granted access to env1 as an environment within the ENVIRONMENT-MANAGEMENT feature.

-* All permissions within a particular feature (e.g ENVIRONMENT-MANAGEMENT) should be granted the same CRUD level of access.
-So if a particular permission has READ and DELETE access for ENVIRONMENT-MANAGEMENT, than all permissions under ENVIRONMENT-MANAGEMENT should have the same READ and DELETE access.
+* All permissions within a particular feature (for example, ENVIRONMENT-MANAGEMENT) should be granted the same CRUD level of access.
+So if a particular permission has READ and DELETE access for ENVIRONMENT-MANAGEMENT, all permissions under ENVIRONMENT-MANAGEMENT should have the same READ and DELETE access.

 ## **Example Roles**

-It is recommended that roles be configured to limit permissions.
+We recommend configuring roles to limit permissions.
 An example scenario is detailed below.
-For more details on how to assign roles and the special considerations which need to be taken into account when using the user interface (UI) see [Setting up User Roles]({{< relref "/nms/adm/getting-started/roles.md" >}}) section of  **Getting-Started**.
+For more details on how to assign roles and the special considerations which need to be taken into account when using the user interface (UI) see [Setting up User Roles]({{< relref "adm/getting-started/roles.md" >}}) section of **Getting-Started**.

 ### Scenario

-Platform Ops wants to deliver a platform, which enables a self-service app delivery model that allows teams of developers to work independently so that they can quickly deliver the value of their apps and services to the customer.
+Platform Ops wants to deliver a platform, which enables a self-service app delivery model that allows developer teams to work independently to quickly deliver the value of their apps and services to the customer.

-They want to enable multiple developers/teams to work on the same nginx.conf file without interfering with each others work.
-This means:
+They want to enable multiple developers/teams to work on the same nginx.conf file without interfering with each other's work, which means:

-* Developers can only access the environments, apps, components that have been defined in their role.
+* Developers can only access the environments, apps, and components that have been defined in their role.

-* Developers can work independently to author different sections within a single nginx.conf file e.g. depending on how the role is configured server, locations, or upstream blocks.
+* Developers can work independently to author different sections within a single nginx.conf file, for example, depending on how the role is configured server, locations, or upstream blocks.

 ### Short Description of App Delivery Manager Objects

 An Environment is a logical container to group gateways and apps.
-This closely maps to customers organizational boundaries.
+This closely maps to customers' organizational boundaries.

 A Gateway represents an entry point for traffic for one or more Apps.
-Gateway allows user to define the top level FQDN’s under which other apps in the organization reside.
+Gateway allows users to define the top-level FQDNs under which other apps in the organization reside.

-A App is a logical container for components.
+An App is a logical container for components.

 Web components allow users to define routing behavior for the URIs under the apps.
-Each component can define URIs (/sales, /sales-data etc...) and specify which FQDNs these need to attach to via gateway references.
+Each component can define URIs (/sales, /sales-data, etc...) and specify which FQDNs these need to attach to via gateway references.
 Components also allow specifying the backend and can control the configuration for load balancing traffic to the backend servers.

 ### Use Case Scenario

-The Platform Ops admin wants to enable teams and individual's to self-service their access to services and data so that they can work independently, complete their jobs quickly, while not interfering with the work of others or unintentionally accessing data they have not been explicitly granted to access.
+The Platform Ops admin wants to enable teams and individuals to self-service their access to services and data so that they can work independently, and complete their jobs quickly while not interfering with the work of others or unintentionally accessing data they have not been explicitly granted access to.

 The Enterprise has a single website, `https://www.example.com`.
-This website serves two apps at the paths/support and /sales, each of which are owned by different teams.
+This website serves two apps at the paths`/support` and `/sales`, each of which is owned by different teams.
 Additionally, there is a dedicated Admin responsible for managing ingress (gateway) to apps and a Read-only role meant for auditing purposes.

 ### Role Configurations